 - Find out when the entry deadline is.
 Check out the Activities and Events page, Recreational Services calendars, or IMLeagues for entry deadline dates, specific sports information, and details on how to enter.

-- Once online entries are received online, the team captain/manager will need to contact the Recreational Services office to pay the entry fee and receive their coupon code.
-Once payment is received you will have the opportunity to to choose your playing time in most major sports.
+- Once online entries are received online, the team captain/manager will need to contact the Recreational Services office to pay the entry fee.
+Once payment is received you will have the opportunity to choose your playing time in most major sports.
 Priority on playing times is on a first-come basis based on the completion of the registration process.

 When an individual is not represented by an intramural manager, it is that person's responsibility to register online to enter the sport prior to the deadline.

 In activities where points are awarded, organizations are limited to one team entry per team sport; four individual entries for each singles activity; and two doubles teams (four people) for each doubles activity.

 Organizations may enter more teams or individuals than the allotted, but points will not be accrued by the base organization.